RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 ## Production
 ### Django Installation and Set Up
-This website is built on the Django framework.To set up a Django project and install the necessary dependencies, these steps were followed:
+This website is built on the Django framework.
+To set up a Django project, the necessary dependencies were installed.
+This project uses the old versions as mentioned in CI's Django wakthrough project "I think therefore I blog"
+This needs these steps to be followed:

-Within your development environment,
+Within the development environment,
 1. install Django using the command:
 ~~~
-pip3 install django gunicorn
+pip3 install 'django<4' gunicorn
 ~~~
 This installs Django (the framework) and gunicorn (which is a WSGI HTTP server that will be used by the site).